 The Facilitating Racial Equity Collaborative (FREC) is a loose collective of organizations and individuals committed to overcoming racism in Minnesota.
 We invite you to join us!
 We have organized annual Overcoming Racism conferences in the Twin Cities since 2009.
-Since 2012, we also organize a year-long film and discussion series, Refocus the Frame: Turning a Lens on Race and Racism
+Since 2012, we also organize a film and discussion series, Refocus the Frame: Turning a Lens on Race and Racism

 We are always seeking sponsorships & donations for the Overcoming Racism conference & other FREC activities.
 Sponsors contribute $500 or more.
 Sponsorships and donations help to keep the conference fees accessible to all and provide scholarships.
 Cash donations of any amount are welcome.
 If you are interested in being a conference sponsor or making an in-kind donation, please contact us.

 FREC Members as of 11/2015--always a work in progress...

 Brian Balk, Community Volunteer Donavan Begay, formerly University of Minnesota Monzong Cha, Wilder Research Michelle Erdman, University of Minnesota Student Cardina Esparza, Wilder Foundation Emily Farell, The Advocates for Human Rights Carol Fogarty, Ramsey County Sarah Gleason, Side by Side Associates Candy Hadsall, Minnesota Department of Health Sue Hammersmith, Retired President, Metropolitan State University